ComDec/ComDec.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
 My name is **Xi Wang**.
-Currently, I am a research assistant at the Courant Institute, New York University, working under the supervision of Shengjie Wang.
-My research interests lie in developing innovative machine learning models to tackle scientific challenges, particularly in the fields of biology and chemistry.
-I'm also interested some classic topics in machine learning, such as **explainability** and **hallucination**.
+Currently, I am a PhD student at the Courant Institute in New York University and NYU Shanghai, working under the supervision of Shengjie Wang.
+My research interests lie in developing innovative machine learning models (Generative Models) to tackle scientific challenges, particularly in the fields of biology and chemistry.

-**I am actively seeking Ph.D. opportunities in the field of AI for Science.** Please feel free to reach out if you have any suggestions or opportunities to share!

 # Research Interest